tristantyson/tech.tristantyson.com/_posts/2022-06-03-Windows11VMwareWorkstation.md

 The first thing you need before creating a virtual machine will be a Windows 11 ISO file.
 The best place to get this from is the Microsoft Volume Licensing Service Center, provided you have an account.

-If you do not have access to VLSC then you can download the ISO from [https://www.microsoft.com/software-download/windows11](https://www.microsoft.com/software-download/windows11).
+If you do not have access to VLSC, then you can download the ISO from [https://www.microsoft.com/software-download/windows11](https://www.microsoft.com/software-download/windows11).

 ![downloadWin11.gif](assets/images/VMwareWorkspaceWin11/downloadWin11.gif)